 Question 1.
 Are Homemade Dog Treats Safe?

-As long as you’re avoiding foods that aren’t safe for your dogs like chocolate, avocados, grapes, and too much coconut – among others – then homemade dog treats are safe and fun.
+As long as you’re avoiding foods that aren’t safe for your dogs like chocolate, avocados, grapes, and too much coconut – among others – then homemade dog treats are safe and can be more nutritious than those you find in the stores.

 Special note: One of the ingredients right now that can sneak in and really cause harm is Xylitol, an alcohol sugar that’s finding its way into more and more human foods, but can cause liver failure in dogs.
 Peanut Butter is a big one that most dogs love but some brands use Xylitol so you will want to be sure to read all the labels on anything you plan to give your pup.

 Question 2..
 How Long Can Homemade Dog Treats Last?

 A good rule of thumb here is to treat homemade dog treats (like my pizza for dogs recipe) like you would human food.

-Most of the time dog treats that you make yourself aren’t going to have the preservatives of the kind you buy at the store.
+Most of the time dog treats that you make yourself aren’t going to have the preservatives that the kind you buy at the store have.
 That means you’ll have to use them up more quickly, so it’s a good idea to keep the batches small.
+Treats can also be frozen to last longer.

 If dog treats are meat based it’s also important that you refrigerate them – especially if they aren’t all eaten right away.

 Generally speaking meat based dog treats will last 3 to 4 days – if refrigerated or dried (like jerky).

-And other dog treats can last from 7 to 14 days.It’s good to remember “when in doubt throw it out”.
+And other dog treats can last from 7 to 14 days.It’s good to remember the old rule “when in doubt throw it out”.

 If you aren’t sure get rid of it.
 Now… it’s time for the main event!
 Our three dog treat recipes!